Brazilian Coffee Guide (Top Picks, Guide + Brewing Tips)

 Some Interesting Facts About Brazilian Coffee

 Brazil is a massive country.
-The 5th largest country in the world by landmass (8.51 million square kilometers) and the 5th most populated country in the world (207 million).
+The 5th largest country in the world by landmass (8.51 million square kilometres) and the 5th most populated country in the world (207 million).

 Much of the country is still rainforest.
 It’s warm tropical climate make it great for growing coffee.
 So what makes Brazil such a unique coffee growing country?